Whitsundays Sailing Overnight Trips

-The reason sailing is so popular in the Whitsundays maybe because of the 74 National Park islands, out-skirted by the Great Barrier Reef, featuring the Heart Reef and fringing reef gardens and coral bays.
-Whitsundays Sailing Overnight Trips are the perfect way to experience this stunning part of the world.
+The reason sailing is so popular in the Whitsundays is because of the stunning collection of 74 National Park islands, within the Great Barrier Reef.
+Featuring the famous Heart Reef and fringing reef gardens and coral bays, you can join one of the best Whitsundays Sailing Tours to find that perfect way to experience this stunning part of the world.

 And, of course, Whitehaven Beach!
 Sailing amongst these islands begs adventure and luxury, azure waters, secluded beaches and mooring bays.